 - 3.5 In January 2023 the council went live with a bidding round, to which individuals, communities and ward councillors across non-parished areas (areas without a parish council) could apply for a share of the CIL funding to improve their local area that has been affected by development.
 This was conducted wholly online via the Council's "Cheltenham: Have your say" platform. - 3.6 The intention was to make the application process as straightforward as possible.
 A "frequently asked questions" document was made available and kept up to date.
-In addition, the council listened to feedback about the process and simplified the application form and removed some of the requirements for supporting information for lower value projects. - 3.7 The bidding round closed on 30th April 2023 and a total of 27 applications were received, requesting £450k worth of funding. - 3.8 The five members of the neighbourhood panel have met on two occasions to review the applications and to make the preliminary recommendations as set out in Appendix 2. - 3.9 A lessons learnt exercise will be undertaken to inform future bidding rounds to ensure we build in feedback from participants and any best practice emerging
+In addition, the council listened to feedback about the process and simplified the application form and removed some of the requirements for supporting information for lower value projects. - 3.7 The bidding round closed on 30th April 2023 and a total of 27 applications were received, requesting £450k worth of funding.

+- 3.8 The five members of the neighbourhood panel met on two occasions to review the applications and to make preliminary recommendations which were then endorsed at a meeting of the Neighbourhood Panel on 22 June.
+The endorsed recommendations are brought to Cabinet for agreement and are set out in Appendix 2 - 3.9 A lessons learnt exercise will be undertaken to inform future bidding rounds to ensure we build in feedback from participants and any best practice emerging